As far as recent inventions go, the advantages of 3D printing make it one of the most promising technologies.

 There are many industries that have a long and drawn out production process that includes creating a CAD model, then developing a prototype that may require adjustments before it is finally sent for final production.
 This is a process that takes a lot of time and the steps cannot be missed because they all play a part in the production.
-However, 3D printing creates the build in one single step with no interaction from operators during this process.
+However, one of the strong points of 3D printing is that it creates the build in one single step with no interaction from operators during this process.
 It is a simple case of finalising the design and uploading it to the printer.
 This removes dependence on a number of manufacturing processes and enhances the control over the final product.

 C2.
 Alleviates Risk

-As one of our customers, Orto+ explains: “The process before using Tractus3D printers was very long.
+As one of our customers, Orto+ explains about the benefits of 3D printing: “The process before using Tractus3D printers was very long.
 Each iteration had to be handmade.
-Now, all iterations can be printed at the same time and we can ensure consistent, reliable results.
+Now, all can be printed at the same time and we can ensure consistent, reliable results.
 The level of detail is impeccable.”
-To create the orthopedic models, specialist technicians needed to undertake precise, demanding tasks, such as sawing the model to move it into the correct position.
+To create the orthopedic models, specialist technicians needed to undertake precise, demanding tasks.
 With 3D printing this is all done automatically and the process of customization is made easier.
-You can read more here about how 3D printing reduced the labor time of making orthopaedic products.
+You can read here how 3D printing reduced the labor time of making orthopaedic products.